 Forgery and Fraudulent Practices Generally

-I. A person is guilty of a class A misdemeanor if such person knowingly does any of the following:
+I. A person is guilty of a class B misdemeanor if, in the course of business, he:

 (a) Uses or possesses for use, a false weight or measure, or any other device for falsely determining or recording any quality or quantity; or

 (b) Sells, offers or exposes for sale, or delivers less than the represented quantity of any commodity or service; or